MatthewReid854/reliability/docs/ALT probability plots.rst

 Before reading this section, you should be familiar with what a probability plot is and how to use it.
 For a detailed explaination, please see the section on `probability plots <https://reliability.readthedocs.io/en/latest/Probability%20plots.html>`_.

+**Should I use ALT_probability_plotting or ALT_fitters?**

+- ALT_probability_plotting is the ALT (Accelerated Life Testing) equivalent of the `Probability_plotting` module.
+It uses the probability plotting method to determine whether your data can be modelled by a particular probability distribution (Weibull, Lognormal, Normal, Exponential).
+The results indicate how much the shape parameter at each stress needs to be changed to reach a common shape parameter.
+Too much change means the model is inappropriate.
+You can also judge the goodness of fit from the AICc, BIC, or Log-likelihood, though this is best for comparing different models.
+If all ALT models are inappropriate then you'll only notice it by the high change in the common shape parameter, not the relative goodness of fit criterions.
+The functions in ALT_probability_plotting do not provide a means of predicting the life at a lower stress.
+For this you need a life-stress relationship which is provided by ALT_fitters.
+ALT_probability_plotting also does not accept dual stresses as these require a life-stress model which is part of ALT_fitters.
+- ALT_fitters is the ALT equivalent of the `Fitters` module.
+It is used for fitting a life-stress model to ALT data.
+The functions within ALT_fitters use the functions within ALT_probability_plotting to perform their initial guess of the common shape parameter.
+- If you are trying to make predictions of the life at a lower stress level or you have dual stress data, then use ALT_fitters.
+If you are only looking to determine how appropriate the model is by seeing how much the common shape parameter needed to adjust the individual shape parameters at each stress, and you do not have dual stress data then you should use ALT_probability_plotting.

-The module ``reliability.ALT_probability_plotting`` contains four ALT probability plotting functions.
+The module `reliability.ALT_probability_plotting` contains four ALT probability plotting functions.
 These functions are:

 - ALT_probability_plot_Weibull
 - ALT_probability_plot_Lognormal
 - ALT_probability_plot_Normal
 - ALT_probability_plot_Exponential

 An ALT probability plot produces a multi-dataset probability plot which includes the probability plots for the data and the fitted distribution at each stress level, as well as a refitted distribution assuming a common shape parameter at each stress level.
-All of these functions perform in a similar way, with the main difference being the distribution that is fitted.
-The probability plots provided do not include the Beta distribution (because there are two shape parameters), the Gamma distribution (because changing the scale parameter will also change the slope of the line even when the shape parameter is constant) or any of the location shifted distributions (because these are not typically used for ALT probability plotting).
+All of these functions work in a similar way, with the main difference being the distribution that is fitted.
 The ALT_probability_plot_Exponential is a special case of the ALT_probability_plot_Weibull in which the common shape parameter is forced to be 1.
-An example of this is shown below.
+An example of this is shown below in Example 2.

 When producing the ALT probability plot, the function automates the following process; fit a distribution to the data for each unique stress level, find the common shape parameter (several methods are provided), refit the distribution to the data for each unique stress level whilst forcing the shape parameter to be equal to the common shape parameter, plot the data along with the original and new fitted distributions, calculate the change in the common shape parameter from the original shape parameter to see if the model is applicable to this dataset.
 Each of the ALT plotting functions listed above has the following inputs and outputs.